The Behavioural Science Podcast

 Behavioural science matters

-Most of the advice people get about changing their behaviour - eat better, save more, exercise, sleep enough - ignores fifty years of research into why those things are hard.Behavioural science takes the gap between what people intend and what they actually do seriously, as a scientific problem worth solving.
-That gap turns out to explain a lot: why willpower-based approaches fail, why hospital appointment reminders work when they include a named nurse, why the order items appear on a menu affects what people order.
+Most of the advice people get about changing their behaviour – eat better, save more, exercise, sleep enough – ignores fifty years of research into why those things are hard.Behavioural science takes the gap between what people intend and what they actually do seriously, treating it as a scientific problem worth solving.
+And that gap explains a lot: why willpower‑based approaches fail, why reminders work better when they show that others have already done it, and why where an item appears on a menu affects what people choose.

 Meet your hosts